Sunday, November 17, 2024

 II.
 Law

-1. Nonpublic Public Forum Rule: When a state university decides to create what is called a "non-public forum" for student groups to meet on campus, the First Amendment permits the University to impose restrictions on access so long as the restrictions are "reasonable and viewpoint neutral."
+1. Nonpublic Forum Rule: When a state university decides to create what is called a "non-public forum" for student groups to meet on campus, the First Amendment permits the University to impose restrictions on access so long as the restrictions are "reasonable and viewpoint neutral."
 So, for example, only student groups are recognized and permitted access to the University's limited public forum.
 A non-student group-for example the Lincoln Rotary Club-would not be eligible to meet in the limited public forum.
 In this case, under the "all comers" policy, access to the limited public forum was for student groups who adopt an all comers membership policy.
 Moreover, under the "all comers" policy, only student groups that were open to "all-comers" were allowed access.
 This renders the policy a non-public forum under forum analysis (as in Forbes).

 Issue: Is the policy under which CLS was excluded both reasonable and viewpoint neutral?